duckbrain/chrome2pass/README.md

 ## Instructions

 1. Follow the instructions in the comments of `chrome-export.js`
-2. Copy the string printed to the console into a file called `passwords` in the root of this project
+2. Copy the string printed to the console into a file called `passwords.json` in the root of this project
 3. Run `password-process.js` using Node.js. `pass` must be installed, configured and in your path.

 ## Credits